cloe-lang/doc/overview/concept.md

 # Concept

-The abstrat concept lying under Coel is described here for better understanding of why the language looks so.
+The abstract concept lying under Coel is described here for better understanding of why the language looks so.

 ## Modeling programs